Body Language of Dominance

 - Touching or holding what other people own.
 This body language combined with a relaxed attitude usually indicates domination; if I own you, I also own what you own.
 Examples are picking up a person’s mobile phone, rearranging a desk or picking up their favourite pen.
 By doing this, the dominant person is saying that “I can take what I want and you cannot do anything about it”.

 - Walking in the centre of a corridor or a pedestrian area and expecting others to get out of the way.
 The same territorial claim applies to driving especially when in traffic (“Don’t you dare coming into my lane!”).

 - Sitting at one end of a long table which is usually associated with power or a superior role.

-- When in a group, standing slightly more central to force everyone to pay attention to you.
-In this case, the dominant person’s back might be to some people, though he might make sure that they are friends, avoiding an attack from behind (at least in a traditional sense).
+- When in a group, a person may stand slightly more central to force everyone to pay attention to them.
+In this case, this dominant person’s back might be to some people around them, so the person might need to make sure that these people are friends and the person's back is not exposed.

 Signals that Indicate Superiority

 A person who wants to appear dominant, especially in social contexts, may show a number of direct or indirect power signals.
 Some of these are carefully planned and some are improvised based on a situation.
 These signals are usually a combination of verbal statements and non-verbal gestures.
 Here are some classic techniques: